Isaac Luria: Early life

 Luria was born in 1534 in Jerusalem in what is now the Old Yishuv Courtyard to an Ashkenazi father, Solomon, and a Sephardic mother.

-Sefer HaKavanot U'Ma'aseh Nissim records that one day, Luria's father remained in the synagogue alone, studying, when the prophet Elijah appeared to him and said, "I have been sent to you by the Almighty to bring you tidings that your holy wife shall conceive and bear a child, and that you must call him Yitzchak.
-He shall begin to deliver the believers from the qlippoth.
-Through him, numerous souls will receive their tikkun.
-He is also destined to reveal many hidden mysteries in the Torah and to expound on the Zohar.
-His fame will spread throughout the world.
-Take care therefore that you not circumcise him before I come to be the Sandak [who holds the child during the brit milah ceremony]."

 While still a child, Luria lost his father and was raised by his rich maternal uncle Mordechai Frances, a mültazim (tax farmer) from Cairo in Ottoman Egypt.
 His uncle placed him under the best Jewish teachers, including the leading rabbinic scholar David ben Solomon ibn Abi Zimra.
 Luria showed himself a diligent student of rabbinical literature and under the guidance of another uncle, Bezalel Ashkenazi, best known as the author of the Gathered Method (שיטה מקובצת), he became proficient in that branch of Jewish learning.

-At the age of fifteen he married a cousin, the daughter of Mordechai Frances, and being amply provided for financially he was able to continue his studies.
-Around the age of twenty-two he became engrossed in the study of the Zohar, a major work of the Kabbalah that had recently been printed for the first time, and adopted the life of a recluse.
+At the age of fifteen, he married a cousin, the daughter of Mordechai Frances, and, being amply provided for financially, he was able to continue his studies.
+Around the age of twenty-two, he became engrossed in the study of the Zohar, a significant work of the Kabbalah that had recently been printed for the first time, and adopted the life of a recluse.
 Retreating to the banks of the Nile for seven years, he secluded himself in an isolated cottage, giving himself up entirely to meditation.
 He visited his family only on Shabbat.
 But even at home, he would not utter a word, even to his wife.
-When it was necessary for him to say something, he would say it in the fewest words possible, and then, only in Hebrew.